Globalkmaria/rateOfReturn/README.md

 7. **Market Cap Analysis**
    - Description: Quickly assess the top-performing stocks by market capitalization.
    - Benefits: Stay informed about the largest players in the market.
+8. **Note Management**
+   - Description: Manage notes related to your stocks with advanced filtering, sorting, and automatic inclusion of relevant information.
+   - Benefits: Keep organized records and efficiently manage your investment-related notes.

 ## Skills and Technologies Used